rayne-fall/applied_statistics/README.md

-# applied_statistics
+# Applied Statistics
-Project work for Applied Statistics 25/26.
+This repository contains my project work for the Applied Statistics module in Atlantic Technological University for the Winter 25/26 semester.